 Ice Cream Bean Tree Care

 Although these trees tolerate drought once established, you’re going to get a better looking tree and a more abundant crop if you water it during prolonged drought.
-A 3 foot weed free zone around the tree will prevent competition for moisture.
+A 3 foot (1 meter) weed free zone around the tree will prevent competition for moisture.

 This tree needs periodic pruning to maintain its appearance and good health.
 Remove branches in late winter or early spring to open up the canopy to free air circulation and sunlight penetration.
 Leave enough untouched branches to produce a good harvest.